Thesis Statement - Writing Guide With Examples

 Now, let’s make things a little different by giving you a longer example.

-This thesis statement is about the reasons behind the increase in celiac disease in the United States.
+This statement is about the reasons behind the increase in celiac disease in the United States.

-You see how this thesis statement is longer yet not boring and generic.
+You can see how this thesis statement is longer yet not boring and generic.

 There is no doubt in the fact that a strong thesis statement is one of the most important features of every paper.
-Be it an essay, research or anything, all need the support of a good thesis statement in order to tell the audience what the paper is all about.
+Be it a 500 word essay, or any other research paper, all need the support of a good thesis statement in order to tell the audience what the paper is all about.

 It is not just the direction of the paper that is reflected by the thesis statement, it also helps the reader understand what your viewpoint is, and get your opinion and standing point across to the reader.